Download Time Calculator

 Use this file download time calculator to estimate wait times for games, movies, updates, and large files.

-Download Time Calculator: Accurate File Download ETA (Updated 2026)
+Download Time Calculator: File Download ETA (Updated 2026)

 Why Your Download Speed Looks Slower Than It Is

-The confusion comes from two units that look similar but represent different quantities:
+The confusion comes from two units that look similar but mean different things:

 Mbps (Megabits)